KyrianU/Hangman/README.md

 - Game Over
     - If the player has 6 incorrect guesses, the user is hung.
 The secret word is then revealed and the user is then presented with the option of either playing again or going back to the main menu.

+- Invalid inputs
+    - For every invalid inputs, an error will be displayed on the program and the user will the be asked to input their option again

 # Features to Implement In future

 - Scoring sytem with the best scores displayed on the leaderboard